-• Second, the employee must be given a copy of the intended employment agreement a sufficient time before the commencement of their employment to be able to read the agreement and seek advice, particularly on the trial period clause.
+- The employee must be given a copy of the employment agreement long enough before they start work to be able to read the agreement and seek advice about it.

-Failure to comply will mean that the dismissal is unjustified, and the employee will be entitled to compensation and, possibly, reinstatement.
+Failure to comply will mean that the dismissal is unjustified.

 Provision of information

 Any time an employer considers dismissing an employee, the employer must provide all relevant information in relation to the possible dismissal, even if the information would ordinarily be considered confidential or commercially sensitive.
 This is to allow employees to challenge or change the employer’s view before a decision is made.

 Until recently, an employee could be dismissed if the business could be run more efficiently without them, and the Employment Court would not examine an employer’s accounts.
 Now, if an employer relies on cost-cutting to justify a redundancy it must be able to produce evidence of its poor financial position.
 If it cannot, the dismissal will be unjustified.